rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

     }
     {{< / highlight >}}

-Interface `ResponseWriter` can be mocked using `httptest.ResonseRecorder` struct \[ [doc](https://golang.org/pkg/net/http/httptest/#ResponseRecorder) \]
+Interface `ResponseWriter` can be mocked using `httptest.ResponseRecorder` struct \[ [doc](https://golang.org/pkg/net/http/httptest/#ResponseRecorder) \]
 which is an implementation of it.
 That way it is very easy to test HTTP servers in Golang.